 Steam Distilled Cornmint Essential Oil can contain up to 80% menthol.
 However, most Cornmint Oil has been fractionated (dementholized) to remove a large percentage of the menthol.
 The resulting dementholized oil, therefore, is not commonly used within holistic aromatherapy.
-Peppermint Oil is preferred for aromatherapy applications.
+Peppermint Essential Oil is preferred for aromatherapy applications.

-Within fragrancing and soapmaking applications, however, Cornmint can be a practical substitute for Peppermint Oil due to its lower cost.
+Within fragrancing and soapmaking applications, however, Cornmint can be a practical substitute for Peppermint Essential Oil due to its lower cost.

-Cornmint Oil is sometimes passed off as Peppermint Oil, so it is important to be careful of where you procure your oil.
+Cornmint Essential Oil is sometimes passed off as Peppermint Oil, so it is important to be careful of where you procure your oil.

 Common Method of Extraction